JedWalton/awesome_ray_tracing/README.md

           ;   :   ;

 ---
-Put light source and viewport in plane.
+Put light source and viewport in 3D cartesian plane.

                  .+----------------------------------+
                .' |                                .'|